 The Different Types of Port

-There are several categories of Port, that can usually be broken down further by aging and quality.
+There are several categories of Port, that can usually be broken down further by their aging and quality.
 The terms and their definitions are strictly regulated by the IDVP (Instituto dos Vinhos do Douro e do Porto).
 In broad terms, you’ll most commonly find a Ruby Port, a Tawny Port and a White Port.

 Ruby ports are named for their distinct deep ruby colour.
 Often described as claret, they are young, wines with fresh, red-fruit aromas and nimble palates.
-Following fermentation, they’ll be stored in stone or stainless steel tanks to prevent oxidation and preserve its deep ruby colour.
+Following fermentation, they’ll be stored in stone or stainless steel tanks to prevent oxidation and to preserve their deep ruby colour.
 Rubies are filtered before bottling and do not generally improve with age, they’re meant to be consumed when they’re bought.
 They’re usually aged for around three years.
 Although in some cases premium rubies are aged in wood from four to six years.
 When most people in the UK think of a port it is usually a ruby port being discussed.
 They are usually easy on your wallet and are particularly versatile to drink.
 Ruby Ports can then be further broken down into Reserve, Late Bottled Vintage (LBV), Vintage, Crusted, and Single Quinta Vintage.
-While it might seem a confusing array of marketing names, each has a specific designation from the IDVP.
+While it might seem a confusing array of marketing names, each has a specific designation from the IDVP, so lets explore them!

 Ruby Reserve Port